 Kelly Criterion Calculator

-The Kelly Criterion helps you calculate the optimal amount you should wager when there is a difference between the true odds and the given odds.
-A mathematician called John Kelly Jr. developed it during his time at AT&T’s Bell Laboratories in Texas, and it was later used for blackjack and card counting.
-It can help sports bettors manage their bankrolls effectively, but it is fiendishly complex, so this Kelly calculator does the hard work for you.
+The Kelly Criterion helps you calculate the optimal amount you should wager when there is a difference between the true odds and the given odds at the best sports betting sites.
+A mathematician named John Kelly Jr. developed it during his time at AT&T’s Bell Laboratories in Texas, and it was later used for blackjack and card counting.
+It can help sports bettors manage their bankrolls effectively, but it is complex, so this Kelly calculator does the hard work for you.

 What is the Kelly Criterion?